steffenpedersen/svg-to-sass-variables/README.md

-# svg-to-sass-variables
+# SVG to Sass Variables

-🎨 (WIP) This bash script will make Sass variables from SVG files
+🎨 This bash script will make Sass variables from SVG files